Woo Sang-ho (politician): Political career

-Early political career (1988-2004)
+Early political career (1988–2004)

-Prior to the 1988 election, Woo was invited by Kim Dae-jung and met him in Donggyo-dong.
-Kim, who was the then Chairman of the Peace Democratic Party (PDP), was bringing notable pro-opposition activists into the party.
-If Woo was brought into the PDP and was elected to the Member of the National Assembly, he could be the youngest MP in South Korea (he was just 25 years old during that time).
-However, he rejected the invitation as he thought that opposition parties should be responsible for the Roh Tae-woo and his DJP's victory in the 1987 presidential election due to the vote split.

 His political activities were begun in the 1995 local elections.
 Although he did not contest, he gave a support to a Seoul mayoral candidate.
 The next year, he was brought into the National Congress for New Politics (NCNP), the then main opposition party formed by Kim Dae-jung.

-Woo firstly contested in the 2000 election for Seodaemun 1st constituency.
+Woo firstly contested in the 2000 election for Seodaemun A constituency.
 A year before, the then incumbent MP Kim Sang-hyun was seeking re-election, but also showed his intention that the upcoming new party (later named as the Millennium Democratic Party; MDP) should hold a preselection for the constituency.
 On the other hand, as Woo was likely to be the candidate for the constituency, Kim condemned the party and showed an opinion polling that indicated Kim was more capable than Woo.
 Despite Kim's criticism, Woo officially won MDP preselection on 17 February.
 Kim did not accept the result and subsequently withdrew from the MDP.
 He later joined the newly formed Democratic National Party.

-As the MDP candidate, Woo contested against the GNP candidate Lee Seong-heon, his senior whom he met at Yonsei University.
+As the MDP candidate, Woo contested against the GNP candidate Lee Sung-heon, his senior whom he met at Yonsei University.
 Woo gained popularity under the slogan "Young politics, clean politics" but lost to Kim on 13 April with a small margin (Lee: 47.01%, Woo: 45.16%).
 Following the election lost, he briefly worked as a visiting researcher at Colorado State University in the United States in 2001.